remy1618/optics/README.md

 ![png](README images/output_8_0.png)

-Some options are given in TR, for example:
+Some options are given in `opt.plot.TR`, for example:

 ```python